Shonsama/Blog/source/_posts/A Simple Guideline to build your own Blog.md

 ---
-title: A Simple Guideline to build your own Blog with Hexo and fluid
+title: A Simple Guideline to build your own Blog
 tag: [Hexo, Blog]

 ---